fcrepo4-archive/fcrepo4-packer-aws-grinder/README.md

 To change any of the configuration options (e.g., select a different Fedora AMI), edit the `vars/fedora-vars.json` file.

+## Running Fedora's Grinder Tests

+For more detailed instructions about how to run Fedora in the AWS Grinder cloud, consult the [Running Fedora in the AWS Grinder Cloud](docs/RunningFedoraInGrinder.md) document

 ## License

 [Apache Software License, version 2.0](LICENSE)